shlomoron/LEAP-solution/README.md

 ```
 ### 1.4 Post-processing
 #### 1.4.1.
 Downcast and Upcast
 Special care should be taken when moving between FP64 and FP32.
 I encoded my TFRecords with the original values in FP64.
-After I processed the data (see 1.3), the values were downcast to FP32 before transferring them to the model.
+After I processed the data (see 1.3.
+Except for 1.3.5 which happened after the casting with no particular reason), the values were downcast to FP32 before transferring them to the model.
 Then I upcasted the predictions to FP64, and only then did I apply de-normalization to get the values for submission:

 ```
 preds = preds + mean_y.reshape(1,-1)*stds